 Study abroad students remain registered as full-time students in the College.
 Course titles, units of credit, and grades are placed on the College transcript.
 Since the use of these credits in a specific degree program is variable, students should consult with their academic adviser and program chair to determine the exact distribution of credits.

-Academic year tuition: as set by the Bursar’s Office
+Autumn or Academic Year tuition: as set by the Bursar’s Office

 Study abroad administrative fee: $675